 The corollaries of these figures, represents the volume of OJCC mediations in which at least some volume of issues were resolved.
-In approximately seventy-four percent (73.8%) of 2014-15 OJCC mediations, at least some issues were resolved.
+In approximately seventy-four percent (76.4.7%) of 2016-17 OJCC mediations, at least some issues were resolved.
 This is an important fact, more so even than a measure of "settlements," because the workers' compensation statute creates an entitlement to a variety of benefits, many of which are interrelated and some of which are dependent upon the results of others.
 As an example, an injured worker may seek medical care and benefits to replace lost income.
 Those lost income benefits ("indemnity") are generally payable when an injury precludes or limits performance of work.
 Whether an injury precludes or limits work is a medical opinion.
 Thus, a mediation conference on such a case that resolves only the claim for medical care will potentially lead to a medical opinion that affects or resolves the question of whether indemnity benefits are due.
 Thus, a "some issues resolved" represents an agreement that some disputed benefits will be provided to the injured worker, and represents potential other progress in the determination of remaining issues.
 Mediations are obviously very effective in resolving issues.

-Volume of "Impasse" by Each Mediator
+"Impasse" by Each Mediator

 It has been previously noted that each year a very small percentage of mediation outcomes are not recorded in the OJCC database appropriately, but were merely marked as "held."
 That characterization provides no information as to what was accomplished in that mediation.
 The vague nature of that characterization was addressed.
-In FY 2012 only 9 total mediations were characterized in the database as "held;" in 2013-14, 17 were so characterized, and in 2013-14 it was 39.
-The 2014-15 figure represents a very small percentage of all mediations convened.
-This improvement in appropriate outcome database characterization demonstrates the general value of the extensive training which has been provided for District staff since 2006, and is a remarkable illustration of the improvements in data collection effectuated by the dedicated and focused staff of this Office.